mighty-gerbils/gerbil/doc/reference/std/actor.md

  actor-server: (srv (current-actor-server)))
 ```

-Retrieve the ensemble configuration from a specific supervisor.
+Retrieve the active ensemble configuration from a specific supervisor.

 ### ensemble-upload-executable!
 ```